beginning of content

 Alcohol is a depressant.
 While it can make you feel good in the short term, drinking too much alcohol can affect your mental and physical health.

-In the short term, drinking a large amount of alcohol (binge drinking) can impair your judgment or cause you to harm yourself or others by accident or on purpose.
+In the short term, drinking a large amount of alcohol (binge drinking) can impair your judgment.
+It can cause you to harm yourself or others by accident or on purpose.

-Alcohol also affects sleep, and so can also affect mental health.
+Alcohol also affects your sleep.
 It can make you feel drowsy and help you fall asleep, but often negatively affects your sleep quality during the second half of the night.

 Alcohol can interfere with how well some medicines work and increase their side effects such as drowsiness and dizziness.